gbogard/hugo-portfolio/content/posts/moving-away-from-a-legacy-system-using-scala-and-kafka/part-one-building-blocks.md

 ### Inter-service communication

 Dividing the application into microservices forces us to be more conscientious about separation of concerns.
-We strive to keep a service's boundaries small, and its knowledge of the outside world limited.
+We strive to keep a service's boundaries small and its knowledge of the outside world limited.
 We ensure that services don't know about one another, and thus don't call one another directly, unless necessary.

 **A service whose only goal is to manipulate data from the legacy may depend on a permanent, broader service, but never the other way around, as our ability to decommission legacy-specific services lies in the fact that no other service depends on them.**

 While especially crucial for this whole legacy transition, this principle also applies to more permanent parts of the system.
 It isn't uncommon for a service to apply business rules in reaction to an event in another service.
 In this scenario, the service that provoked the event emits a message in a Kafka topic.
 The message will be consumed by other services without